 In short, no. Whether you’re single, in a couple, throuple, or other kind of relationship, PrEP can be the right tool for you to prevent HIV.

 There are infinite reasons why somebody may choose to be on PrEP.
-Read on below for some valentines tips from Freddie about PrEP and relationships 💕
+And so we explore the subject with some valentines tips from Freddie about PrEP and relationships 💕

 Not at all!
 Although many take PrEP because they like to hook-up, many also choose it for different reasons, such as injection drug use, open relationships, relationships with multiple partners, sex work, etc.